 The natural treatment for nosebleeds, involves using a series of natural resources aimed at stopping the bleeding.
 These treatments would mention:

-- Medicinal plants: They are those plants, which for its astringent properties, promote clotting and stop the flow of blood.
+Medicinal plants: There are some medicinal plants, which for their astringent properties, promote clotting and stop the flow of blood.

 - Diet: A suitable diet prevents nosebleeds.

 PHYTOTHERAPY: HERBAL REMEDIES TO STOP BLEEDING

 Phytotherapy in the treatment of nosebleeds is based on the use of astringent plants suitable to prevent bleeding through the nose.
 Among them, we will mention the following:

 Yarrow: (Achilea millefolium) High in tannins, chamazulene, apigenin, and luteolin that give it astringent properties.
 The powder of yarrow can be inhaled through the nose to treat nosebleeds.
 (Inhale a speck of dust made by grinding the dry plant)

 Holm oak (Quercus ilex): The genus Quercus (oak, holm oak, etc.) contains species whose bark has very prominent astringent properties.
 A remedy to prevent bleeding from the nose is to crush a piece of dried bark of oak in a mortar, mince with a grinder and inhale a little bit through the nose.

 - Lime: (Citrus aurantifolia) Lime is very rich in vitamin C, that, along with flavonoids, assists in maintaining the arteries by means of improving their elasticity and preventing spills that occur in veins and capillaries (Take lime juice 2 times a day)